 Your weekly workload is usually defined in advance and may vary depending on the number of children, their age and the lifestyle of the host family.

 Generally, you’ll work between 20 and 40h / week including an evening of babysitting and 2 days rest.

 Discover a new culture

 Au pair jobs help you immerse yourself in a different culture, that of an Australian family!
 You must be open-minded and be ready to change your habits.

 You will discover new ways of educating children or cooking food that might surprise you.

 But sometimes you will also stumble upon families from your own country looking for au pairs who speak the same language as them.
 This is easier at first because there won’t be a language barrier, but if you want to discover the Aussie culture, you’ll have to go out and meet people!

-Required experience to work as an au pair in Australia
+Required experience for au pair jobs in Australia

 -Families strongly appreciate candidates who already have professional experience with children, whether it is babysitting, a nanny job or experience in a school or nursery.

 -If you are the oldest child of your family and you have taken care of your younger brothers and sisters, don’t hesitate to mention it!